Ajjig/MSH/README.md

 ```Bash
 make rl
 ```
-to install readline. then you can compile the srcs with the following command
+then you can compile the srcs with the following command
 ```Bash
 make linux
 ```